 When I tell people I ran across Africa, I think they think that I said the wrong word!
 They just kind of change the conversation, because they’re like “she must have said the wrong word there, no one runs across Africa!”

 It was an amazing, exhausting, exhilarating experience.
-It’s so hard to sum it up in words… but I’ll do my best to describe what it felt like.
+It’s so hard to sum it up in words, but I’ll do my best to describe how it felt.

 The physical challenge was enormous - but so was the mental challenge.
-I would try to occupy my mind throughout the day while I was running, so that I wasn’t focusing on the pain in my body.
+I would try to occupy my mind throughout the day while I was running so that I wasn’t focusing on the pain in my body.
 Each day was broken down into three sections of running, and then each of those sections was broken down into smaller and smaller parts.
-I would so this so in my mind, I only had a ‘short’ target to achieve.
+I would do this so in my mind, I only had a ‘short’ target to achieve.
 If I had been thinking about getting to the end each day, then I would have really struggled to feel it was achievable.
-What helped immensely was my support person, Mike - I always had Mike cycling beside me so some of the highs came from having good conversation with him on days when the running felt easy.
-Highs also came from occasionally getting a cold drink or an ice cream!!
+What helped immensely was my support person, Mike – I always had Mike cycling beside me, so some of the highs came from having good conversations with him on days when the running felt easy.
+Highs also came from occasionally getting a cold drink or an ice cream!

-There’s a whole world that I want to see and I don’t want to miss out… I guess some people are quite happy with a normal life, working 9-5, taking a holiday every now and then and going to a few places.
+There’s a whole world that I want to see and I don’t want to miss out… I guess some people are quite happy with a normal life, working 9-5, taking a holiday now and then and going to a few places.
 But I don’t want to miss out.
-There’s such a big world out there and I want to see it all, and do it all.
+There’s such a big world out there, and I want to see it all and do it all.

 Anything is achievable.
 All I have to remember is – “I ran across Africa”.
 People think it’s not manageable, but I achieved it… because I could.
 Because I can.

-Born in the UK, Emma Timmis become the first person to run across Africa in 2014.
-An avid traveller, she likes to explore the world while running, rollerskating, hiking, rock climbing, cycling or anything else that allows her to be active and outdoors.
-You can follow her escapades at emmatimmis.com.
+Emma Timmis is from the United Kingdom.
+She became the first person to run across Africa in 2014.
+An avid traveller, she likes to explore the world or do anything else that allows her to be active and outdoors.

 Thank you for visiting!
 Here you will find a collection of travel stories from women around the world.
 We post new ones each week and every one is as unique and varied as the next.
 Enjoy!